Physical Intervention Skills Trainer Training For The Private Security Industry

 Why Do I Need to Do This Award?

-As from August 2011 all Trainers providing physical intervention training for Door Supervisors have been required to hold the New Level 3 Award for Deliverers of Physical Intervention Training in the Private Security Industry Award.
+From August 2011, all Trainers providing physical intervention training for Door Supervisors have been required to hold the Level 3 Award for Deliverers of Physical Intervention Training in the Private Security Industry Award.

 I want to run the Door Supervisor Training Courses.
 What else do I need?